jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_10_stream_analytics.md

 The data generator console application creates and sends simulated vehicle sensor telemetry for an array of vehicles (denoted by VIN (vehicle identification number)) directly to Event Hubs.
 For this to happen, you first need to configure it with the Event Hub connection string.

 In this task, you will configure and run the data generator.
-The data generator saves simulated vehicle telemetry data to Event Hubs, prompting your Stream Analytics job to aggregate and analyze the enriched data and send it to Power BI and Synapse Analytics.
-The final step will be to create the Power BI report in the task that follows.
+The data generator saves simulated vehicle telemetry data to Event Hubs, prompting your Stream Analytics job to aggregate and analyze the enriched data and send it to Synapse Analytics.

-1. On your lab VM or computer, download the [TransactionGeneratorExecutable.zip](https://solliancepublicdata.blob.core.windows.net/dataengineering/dp-203/TransactionGeneratorExecutable.zip) file.
+1. On your lab VM, use Windows Explorer to view the **c:\dp-203\data-engineering-ilt-deployment\Allfiles** folder.

-2. Extract the zip file to your machine, making note of the extraction location.
+2. Extract the **TransactionGenerator.zip** archive to a subfolder named **TransactionGenerator**.

-3. Open the folder containing the extracted files, then open either the **linux-x64**, **osx-x64**, or **win-x64** subfolder, based on your environment.

-4. Within the appropriate subfolder, open the **appsettings.json** file.
+3. In the extracted **TransactionGenerator** folder, open the **appsettings.json** file.
 Paste your **telemetry** Event Hub connection string value next to **EVENT_HUB_CONNECTION_STRING**.
 Make sure you have quotes ("") around the value, as shown. **Save** the file.

     ![The Event Hub connection string is highlighted within the appsettings.json file.](images/appsettings.png "appsettings.json")